astro-jcmcg/HexFITS.jl/README.md

 hexbin("/path/to/file.fits")

+This will produce a new file with the suffix *-hexbin.fits that maintains the original header information.

 Currently your image will need to be square and contain the following keys in the header for the gridsize to be determined: NAXIS1, CDELT2, BMAJ, BMIN.